History

 It was discovered back in 1990 that a few intents had previously been made of creating an organization for the Peruvian people resident in Edmonton and surrounding area.
 Amongst the various attempted groups were “El Tumi de Oro”, and other sport related and fundraising groups.
 These groups were useful during their moments but were not able to be sustained or progress for unknown reasons.

-However, the desire to group Peruvians into an organized association was still in place amongst friends, and in search of an association that would help them be identified and recognized within the society.
+However, the desire to group Peruvians into an organized association continued amongst friends, and in search of an association that would help them be identified and recognized within the society.
 This same group of friends, piloted initially by Mr. Adolfo Velasco, decided to carry out a series of meetings with the view to come up with the goals and objectives of such an association, with the expectation to register the association under the Alberta laws as well as been recognized by the Peruvian Consulate in Vancouver.

 An opportunity arose during the visit to Edmonton of Mr. Betancourt, then General Consul of Peru in Vancouver.
 Discussion about grouping Peruvian within a recognized organization was hence moved forward.
 Consequently, through a series of meetings, a set of by-laws were drafted up and reviewed numerous times during the winter of 1992.
 Finally a Transition Commission was elected, one that would finalize the by-laws, put it forward for comments and further input, and finally register the association before the Corporate Registry offices in Edmonton.